 Comparing kelp density with otters and kelp density without otters, they found that "sea otters have a positive indirect effect on kelp biomass by preying on sea urchins, a kelp grazer."
 When otters are around, sea urchins hide in crevices and eat kelp scraps.
 With no otters around, they graze voraciously on living kelp.

 The irony of these findings is that up till now, animals have been dismissed as an aid in curbing global warming.
 Wilmers stated, "right now, all the climate change models and proposed methods of sequestering carbon ignore animals.
 But animals the world over, working in different ways to influence the carbon cycle, might actually have a large impact."

 The researchers admitted that increasing the otter population will not totally solve the increased levels of CO2 in the atmosphere but said it is important to know the effects animals can have on the atmosphere.

 "If ecologists can get a better handle on what these impacts are, there might be opportunities for win-win conservation scenarios, whereby animal species are protected or enhances, and carbon gets sequestered," Wilmers said.

-.
+The full study will be released in the October issue of Frontiers in Ecology and the Environment.
 Maybe then Mr. Romney can blame the sea otters along with Barack Obama in wanting to slow the rise of the oceans to help save the planet.